tsroten/fcache/docs/_build/html/_sources/api.txt

         :param timeout: how long in seconds the data should be considered valid -- if :data:`None`, defaults to forever.
         :type timeout: :func:`int<int>`, :func:`long<long>`, :func:`float<float>`, or :data:`None`
         :raises pickle.PicklingError: an `unpicklable object <http://docs.python.org/2.7/library/pickle.html#what-can-be-pickled-and-unpickled>`_ was passed.
-        :raises exceptions.IOError: the cache file does not exist or cannot be read/written to.
+        :raises exceptions.IOError: the cache file does not exist or cannot be read.

     .. method:: get(key)